Contact Information

 Research Interests

-African American cultural history, cooperative economics, social movement theory, performance studies, humor studies, political theory.
+20th and 21st-century African American culture and history, mutual aid, social movement theory, performance studies, affect studies, and humor studies.

 Education